Continuing Your Care with USFHP

-- There are are no exclusions or wait times for pre-existing conditions.
-To ensure the Continuity of Your Care, make an appointment with your new Primary Care provider, soon.
+There are are no exclusions or wait times for pre-existing conditions.
+To ensure the continuity of your care, make an appointment with your new primary care provider (PCP), soon.
 This way, your care can be coordinated with your PCP and other providers.

-- Please call your former doctor’s office and ask them to transfer your medical records to your new doctor.
+Please call your former doctor’s office and ask them to transfer your medical records to your new doctor.
 You will have to fill out a request form.
 Make sure you put your new doctor’s name and address on this form.
-Because your medical records are considered as Protected Health Information (PHI), you must initiate this transfer.
-Best is to start this at least two (2) weeks prior to your first appointment with your new doctor.
+Because your medical records are considered protected health information (PHI), you must initiate this transfer.
+Best is to start this at least two weeks prior to your first appointment with your new doctor.
 This allows for time to complete the transfer and for your new PCP to review your health history.

-- The PCP will refer you to other specialty doctors as needed.
+The PCP will refer you to other specialty doctors as needed.
 If you need to see a specialist, the referral process is smooth.
 How quickly your referral will be authorized depends on the specialty.
 Most specialty providers are available within the medical group, and your referral will be approved seamlessly and without delay in most cases.
-If the specialty is outside the medical group, the approval usually takes place within 48 hours.